Money Hai Toh Honey Hai: Plot

-Money Hai Toh Honey Hai is a comedy that deals with the lives of six individuals.
-Bobby Arora (Govinda) is a happy-go-lucky guy who runs away from home to prove himself as a can-do child.
-Lallabhai (Manoj Bajpayee) becomes wealthy after his lottery win of 1 crore rupees, but he goes back on the streets after his business fails and he loses all his money.
-Gaurav (Aftab Shivdasani) is a copy writer who is fired from his job.
-Manik (Upen Patel), is a struggling model who sleeps with a middle-age fashion designer, Dolly (Archana Puran Singh), and hopes to make it big.
-Ashima Kapoor (Hansika Motwani) is a successful TV star, but she’s not happy with her career and is desperate to star in films.
-Shruti (Celina Jaitly) is a struggling dress designer.
+Money Hai Toh Honey Hai tells the story of six individuals who are each struggling in their own way.
+Bobby Arora is a happy-go-lucky guy who runs away from home to prove himself.
+Lallabhai becomes wealthy after winning the lottery, but he loses all his money when his business fails.
+Gaurav is a copywriter who is fired from his job.
+Manik is a struggling model who sleeps with a middle-aged fashion designer in hopes of making it big.
+Ashima Kapoor is a successful TV star, but she is not happy with her career and wants to star in films.
+Shruti is a struggling dress designer.

-One day, they all get an SMS informing them that they are the owners of Shahenshah Jaiswal's (Prem Chopra) 1000-crore company.
-However, their happiness does not last long, for their lawyer reveals that there’s a loan of 1200 crore on the company and they must repay it.
-Until the loan is repaid, they will be kept under house arrest.
-So, using the extra cloth left from a failed shipment to Korea, they make garments.((unclear)) But not just any, the type they make is enough for an ordinary person to buy.
-They display that in a fashion show, getting ordinary people from the street.
-At the end, they succeed and keep on making more stores for other parts of India with the help of the bank.
-The movie ends with Bobby and Ashima getting married.
+One day, the six of them receive an SMS informing them that they are the owners of Shahenshah Jaiswal's 1000-crore company.
+However, their happiness is short-lived when they learn that the company is in debt of 1200 crores.
+They are told that they will be kept under house arrest until the debt is repaid.

+The six friends decide to use the extra cloth left from a failed shipment to Korea to make garments that are affordable for ordinary people.
+They display their garments in a fashion show, and the show is a success.
+The bank agrees to help them repay the debt, and the six friends are able to turn the company around.

+The film ends with Bobby and Ashima getting married.